Lizard: Fossil history

 The closest living relatives of lizards are rhynchocephalians, a once diverse order of reptiles, of which is there is now only one living species, the tuatara of New Zealand.
 Some reptiles from the Early and Middle Triassic, like Sophineta and Megachirella, are suggested to be stem-group squamates, more closely related to modern lizards than rhynchocephalians, however, their position is disputed, with some studies recovering them as less closely related to squamates than rhynchocephalians are.
 The oldest undisputed lizards date to the Middle Jurassic, from remains found In Europe, Asia and North Africa.
 Lizard morphological and ecological diversity substantially increased over the course of the Cretaceous.
 In the Palaeogene, lizard body sizes in North America peaked during the middle of the period.

 Mosasaurs likely evolved from an extinct group of aquatic lizards known as aigialosaurs in the Early Cretaceous.
 Dolichosauridae is a family of Late Cretaceous aquatic varanoid lizards closely related to the mosasaurs.

 Phylogeny

 External

 The position of the lizards and other Squamata among the reptiles was studied using fossil evidence by Rainer Schoch and Hans-Dieter Sues in 2015.
 Lizards form about 60% of the extant non-avian reptiles.

 Internal

-Both the snakes and the Amphisbaenia (worm lizards) are clades deep within the Squamata (the smallest clade that contains all the lizards), so "lizard" is paraphyletic.
+Both snakes and amphisbaenians (worm lizards) are clades deep within the Squamata (the smallest clade that contains all the lizards), so "lizard" is paraphyletic.

 The cladogram is based on genomic analysis by Wiens and colleagues in 2012 and 2016.
 Excluded taxa are shown in upper case on the cladogram.